kanishkamisra/minicons/README.md

 '''
 ```

-## NEW: Vision-Language Model (VLM) SCORING
+## NEW: Vision-Language Model (VLM) Scoring

 Minicons now supports VLM scoring!
-The following code demonstrates how one can extract log-probs of text from Salesforce's BLIP-2 model.
+The following code demonstrates how one can extract log-probs of caption/descriptions from Salesforce's BLIP-2 model, conditioned on a batch of images:

 <img align="right" src="assets/vlminicons.png" width="350px">